 Elevation: 10,555 ft

-Climbing and access information for this peak is found on page 301.
+Climbing and access information for this peak is on Page 301 of the book.

 Higher up, the climb becomes more of a face climb than a ridge climb.
 At approximately 10,000 feet, climb east up a mix of talus and boulders.
 Finally, at 10,200 feet, the west ridge becomes well defined.
 Follow the ridge crest east over a false summit to gain the summit of Peak 10343/West Rocky Peak.